arsym-dev/endonesia-tool/README.md

     ...
 }
 ```

+A sample json file has been provided in `assets/font_widths.json`, as well as the original font in `assets/font_original.bmp` and a finalized English font in `assets/font_final.png`.

 `armips` is needed to make the game use the font width table.
 Because of the way `armips` works, it assumes the ELF file you're trying to change is called `SLPM_620.47`.
 If your ISO contains an ELF file with a different name, you will have to change this in the first line in `tools/vfw.asm`.